 - 3.1.
-Principal Investigators (PIs) and their research staff, animal care staff and veterinary care staff. - 3.2.
-All animal users anesthetizing rodents must have successfully completed both the UBC Animal Care Centre (or equivalent) Rodent Biology and Husbandry course as well as the Rodent Anesthesia course.
+Principal Investigators (PIs) and their research staff and animal and veterinary care staff. - 3.2.
+All animal users anesthetizing rodents must have successfully completed the UBC (or equivalent) Introduction to Working with Rodents in Research, Restraint, SQ and IP injection courses and the Rodent Anesthesia course.